 Herriman City shares messages from the Stormwater Coalition through social media outlets.
 This involves sharing and re-tweeting messages posted from the Coalition on a monthly basis.
+Special emphasis will be added on posts that educate the public on how to prevent or minimize risk of E. coli contamination to receiving waters.

 A monthly newsletter is sent out to the residents with messages from Herriman City staff and business owners.
 Each April, the newsletter includes an advertisement or message from engineering staff regarding stormwater and/or water quality.
+This year, 2024, will include a message specifically regarding E. coli and the recent updates to the SWMP regarding E. coli.